Reneechang17/OSTEP/README.md

 - OSTEP

-if you also using vscode and my repo, and just typing `Shift + Cmd + B` to build and run the code.
+if you also using vscode and my repo, you can just clicking `Shift + Cmd + B` to build and run the code.